1913 Alberta general election: The campaign

 The writ of election was issued after a sitting of the house on the night of 25 March 1913.
 The premier dropped the election writ and dissolved the house after he ensured that the governments legislation on new electoral boundaries had been given Royal Assent.
 The new boundaries gave the Liberals an advantage, not only were they blatantly gerrymandered to their favour, but the opposition and even private citizens had a tough time figuring out what district they were in.

 Day one of the campaign brought controversy as it was reported that Hotel organizers and Liquor establishments were being expected to donate generously to the Liberal campaign in order to get licence renewals for their establishments.

 Arthur Sifton, his lieutenant Charles Cross and Liberal candidate Alexander Grant MacKay each won nominations in two electoral districts.
 The Calgary Herald (a Conservative newspaper) surmised that Sifton and Cross were so scared of the electorate they felt they might not win if they ran in just one district.
 It accused Premier Sifton of having little confidence in his ability to return his government to power.

 The Liberal government in order to prevent possible vote splitting made promises of concessions to trade unions and labour organizations so that they would not publicly support leftist candidates.
+John McDougall, a member of the Methodist missionary family that founded Victoria settlement, ran in Calgary as a Liberal on a progressive platform.

 The Conservative Party protested the snap election by filing a legal injunction in the Supreme Court, to prevent the election from being held on 17 April 1913.
 The grounds for the injunction were based on the date of nomination closure being in violation of statue.
 The writs were issued with nomination day being 10 April 1913.
 The Conservatives argued that this was 10 hours short of the 16 full days prescribed in the Elections Ordinance, and the election should be ruled invalid.